 Fitbit Labs Dashboard

-A web-based component for Mood Log, Tennis, and Think Fast that allows you to view your history, insights, and trends over time will also be available by end of year.
+A web-based component for Mood Log, Tennis, and Think Fast that allows you to view your history, insights, and trends over time is also coming soon.

 Additional apps and clock faces from Fitbit Labs will be added to Fitbit OS throughout 2018 and beyond.